 Get the Free Pen Testing Active Directory Environments EBook

+To effectively deal with a cybersecurity incident, your company will need a team that specializes in incident response.
 Some organizations call this team the Computer Security Incident Response Team (CSIRT) – there are other permutations of that acronym out there like Security Incident Response Team (SIRT) or Computer Incident Response Team (CIRT).
 The mission of this team is the same no matter what you call it – to enact the company’s established incident response plan when the bat-signal goes up.

 If you work in data security, you deal with security incidents on a day-to-day basis.
 Occasionally, a minor security issue turns out to be a real live panic situation.
 When the bat-signal does light up will everyone know what to do?
 Will every CSIRT member know their role and responsibilities and follow the approved plan?